Writer/Surfer

 Lead Tester Dylan Heyden sports the Giro Owen Spherical in testing.
 Photo: Dylan Heyden//The Inertia

-How We Tested The Best Ski and Snowboard Helmets
+How We Tested The Best Snowboard Helmets

 As a general rule, products designed for safety provide a bit of a quandary for testing.
 What we mean by that is helmet makers can tell you all about how their technology is superior for safety than another company’s, or make use of well-reputed technologies such as Mips or Koyroyd in their constructions.
-But, the only actual way to get a sense of whether or not a helmet is safer than another is to see how they hold up in identical scenarios and that just isn’t possible without access to a controlled lab setting.
+But the only actual way to get a sense of whether or not a helmet is safer than another is to see how they hold up in identical scenarios, and that just isn’t possible without access to a controlled lab setting.
 For this review, it’s beyond our scope to make recommendations based on safety.
 All we can do is point to the claims of the product makers, independent studies, and voluntary safety standards.
 If you want to learn more about lab testing of helmets, check out Virginia Tech’s Snowsport Helmet Ratings Guide.

-Best Ski and Snowboard Helmets Buyer’s Guide
+Best Snowboard Helmets Buyer’s Guide

 Key Features